 Can you provide at least 30 minutes a day of play time for your cat?

-According to the Cat Protection Society, cats of all ages require at least 30 minutes a day of play time.
+According to the Cat Protection Society, cats of all ages require at least 30 minutes or two sessions of 15 minutes a day of play time with you.

 Are you willing to give lots of attention to a kitten?